"The curious paradox is that when I accept myself as I am, I can change."

 All of the premises are accessible.
 There is a lift to the first floor of the building where the majority of our sessions take place.

-This is different for each person.
-We recommend having 4-6 sessions to establish a good therapeutic relationship and discuss how counselling might be able to help you. and some of the key issues that brought you to counselling.
+This is different for each person and there is no obligation to commit to a specific amount of sessions.
+We recommend that people have an assessment session to discuss some of the key issues that brought you to counselling.
 Sometimes, identifying these key issue(s) can happen during the first session; other times, they can take a little longer to identify.
 Assuming we are a good fit together, there is the opportunity to move into open-ended work, meaning there is no fixed number of sessions.

 We believe in promoting client autonomy and we encourage people to trust themselves on when it is the right time to pause or conclude our work together.